Our Dogs On Duty Success Stories

 Officer Paul Anderson and K9 Vos, City of St. Johns

-Dogs On Duty was present at this evening’s City Council Meeting to present St John K9 Vos with a protective ballistic vest.
+We were present at this evening’s City Council Meeting to present St John K9 Vos with a protective ballistic vest.
 This much needed piece of police equipment will aid Vos and his handler Sgt P. Anderson in continuing their efforts to ensure that St John is a safe place to live.

 Thanks to Beacon Virtual Assistants for donating funds to Dogs on Duty that allowed us to purchase Vos’s vest, July 20, 2015